 Free POS system cons

 Free POS systems limit usability.
-Restrictions and permissions vary widely by platform, but many free POS systems limit usability.
+Restrictions and permissions vary widely by platform, but many free POS systems have limited usability.
 For example, you may be restricted to a specific number of inventory items, registers or users.
 Free plans are typically viable options only for businesses looking for basic POS tools or companies with few transactions or products.

 Tip